Bayesian inference for stochastic differential equation mixed effects models of a tumor xenography study: Likelihood-based inference for SDEMEMs

-For state-space models, an unbiased estimate of the likelihood function can be obtained using SMC filters, of which two popular examples are the bootstrap filter \citep{gordon1993novel}, adapted in algorithm \ref{alg:smc} for hierarchical mixed-effects models, and the auxiliary particle filter (\citealp{pitt1999filtering}, \citealp{pitt2012some}), of which a version for mixed-effects models is given as algorithm \ref{alg:smc-apf} in appendix.
-Here we describe the bootstrap filter, as it is more approachable for a general audience and it is enough to convey the methodological message.
-The interested reader is referred to algorithm \ref{alg:smc-apf}, which is the one we employ to produce our results.
-The reader might want to consider the notation established in the appendix to implement either a bootstrap filter or an auxiliary particle filter for model \eqref{e:sde1}.
-Notice that in most cases of practical interest, the forward propagation step in algorithms \ref{alg:smc} and \ref{alg:smc-apf} requires a numerical scheme, such as Euler-Maruyama (see for example \citealp{golightly2011bayesian}), though this is not our case as the analytic solutions for $V_i^{\mathrm{surv}}(t)$ and $V_i^{\mathrm{kill}}(t)$ for model \eqref{e:sde1} are known, and therefore their sum $V_i(t)$ can be simulated exactly.
+An unbiased estimate of the likelihood function can be obtained using SMC filters, of which two popular examples are the bootstrap filter (BF, \citealp{gordon1993novel}), adapted in algorithm \ref{alg:smc} below, and the auxiliary particle filter (APF, \citealp{pitt1999filtering}, \citealp{pitt2012some}), with a version suitable for our case studies detailed in the supplementary material.
+Here we describe the BF, as it is more approachable for a general audience and sufficient to convey the methodology.
+The interested reader is referred to the supplementary material which contains useful notes on how to implement either a BF or an APF for model \eqref{e:sde1}, as well as a comparison between BF and APF.
+Note that in most cases of practical interest, the forward propagation step in both BF and APF requires a numerical scheme, such as Euler-Maruyama (see for example \citealp{golightly2011bayesian}), though this is not the case with model \eqref{e:sde1} as the analytic solutions for $V_i^{\mathrm{surv}}(t)$ and $V_i^{\mathrm{kill}}(t)$ are known (section \ref{sec:sde-model}).
 The approximated likelihood is